 - Miralax with magnesium citrate colonoscopy preparation (PDF)

 - Miralax without magnesium citrate colonoscopy preparation (PDF)

-- GoLytely magnesium citrate 2 day colonoscopy preparation (PDF)
+- GoLytely or other PEG magnesium citrate 2 day colonoscopy preparation (PDF)

 - Miralax, Gatorade or Powerade 2 day colonoscopy preparation (PDF)